dmankow/slaevaluator/README.md

     headline('Best-Ever-Comparision')
     showBestEverComparison()

-## Execution
+## Run your own service model

 No build step is required.
+The only dependency is the Typescript runtime layer in package `ts-node`.

 Start with the example set of models in file `awsmodels.ts`.
 Execute `npm run demo`.

-Create your models like shown in the exampole above.
-There is a template model file prepared in `models.ts`.
+Create your models like shown in the example above.
+There is a template file in `models.ts`.
 Use this file for your compound service models.
-Execute:
+Run:

     npm run model

-Alternatively you can execute any model file with `npx ts-node <myfile.ts>`.
+Alternatively you can run any model file with `npx ts-node <myfile.ts>`.